Sirikit: Eponyms

-Queen Sirikit is well known for her charitable work, where she is the honorary president of the Thai Red Cross, a post she has held since 1956.
+Queen Sirikit was well known for her charitable work.
+She was the honorary president of the Thai Red Cross Society, a post she had held since 1956.
 She gained new prominence in this role in the aftermath of the tsunami disaster in southern Thailand in December 2004.
-She has also been active in relief work for the many refugees from Cambodia and Myanmar in Thailand.
+She was also active in relief work for the many refugees from Cambodia and Myanmar in Thailand.

 Many things in Thailand have been named after the Queen: